Subscribe To This Site

 Hi Michelle,

-Have you read the determination guide yet?
+Have you read California’s determination guide yet?

 I'm going to suggest some sections to read.

-Here's the link to Voluntary quits. (opens in new window)
+Here’s a link to it.
+Voluntary Quitting (opens in new window)

 VQ 5 (c) "voluntary (moving party)